Barry Kerzin: Career

 Kerzin did his residency at Ventura County Medical Center and practiced family medicine in Ojai, California for seven years.
 His mother had died when he was 27, and just after he started working in Ojai, his wife was diagnosed with ovarian cancer.
 She died in 1983 and they had no children.
 He travelled in India, Sri Lanka, and Nepal for nearly a year, visiting several monasteries.
 He then obtained an appointment as an Assistant Professor of Medicine at the University of Washington School of Medicine from late 1985 to early 1989.

-In the mid-1980s, B. Alan Wallace and the Dharma Friendship Foundation coaxed a lama from Dharamsala, Gen Lamrimpa, to come to Seattle for two years, and Kerzin served as his driver.
-In 1988 Gen Lamrimpa returned to India and Kerzin accompanied him, intending to take a six-month leave of absence from the University of Washington.
+In the mid-1980s, B. Alan Wallace and the Dharma Friendship Foundation coaxed a lama from Dharamsala, Gen Lamrimpa, to go to Seattle for two years, and Kerzin served as his driver.
+In 1988, Lamrimpa returned to India and Kerzin accompanied him, intending to take a six-month leave of absence from the University of Washington.
 He stayed in Dharamsala when his leave ended, and began providing free medical care to the local community, Dalai Lama and other Tibetan lamas.
-He also began studying Buddhism and meditation intensively, and 19 years after he moved there (in the early-2000s), he was ordained in Feb.
-2003 as a Bikkshu (Buddhist monk) by Dalai Lama, and now cares for him as his doctor.
-Throughout his career, Kerzin has maintained his board certification with the American Board of Family Medicine.
+He also began studying Buddhism and meditation, and he was ordained in February 2003 as a Bikkshu (Buddhist monk) by Dalai Lama.
+Kerzin has maintained his board certification with the American Board of Family Medicine.

-In the mid-2000s, he served as a research subject in neuroscience research into the effects of meditation on the brain led by Richard J Davidson at the University of Wisconsin, as well as at Princeton University.
+In the mid-2000s, Kerzin served as a research subject in neuroscience research into the effects of meditation on the brain led by Richard J Davidson at the University of Wisconsin, as well as at Princeton University.

-Kerzin founded the Human Values Institute in Japan in 2010 since teaching there regularly starting in 2007; he serves as chairman of the organization.
-The institute publishes books and instructional movies, gives lectures, leads workshops and meditation retreats, holds an annual symposium in Tokyo, and leads pilgrimages on the island of Shikoku; the education focuses on healthy physical and emotional living and handling death compassionately.
+Kerzin founded the Human Values Institute in Japan in 2010, since teaching there starting in 2007; he serves as chairman of the organization.
+The institute holds an annual symposium in Tokyo, and leads pilgrimages on the island of Shikoku; the education focuses on healthy physical and emotional living and handling death compassionately.
 He taught about the Heart Sutra at the Gokokuji Temple in Tokyo shortly after the 2011 Tōhoku earthquake and tsunami.